sanamummer/fps-example-repo/src/proposals/arbitrum/README.md

     proposal.
 In this case, it generates a single action to call the ArbSys precompiled contract.
 This is a utility function that is used by other functions like `simulate` and GovernorOzProposal `getCalldata`.
--   `simulate`: this function is used to simulate the proposal lifecycle.
+-   `simulate`: this function is used to simulate the proposal lifecycle from scheduling to execution.
 The first part of the simulation follows the standard OZ Governor proposal path by calling `super.simulate()`.
 FPS leverages Foundry to simulate proposing, voting, queuing on the L2 timelock, and finally executing.
 Once the proposal is executed by the L2 Timelock, ArbitrumProposal simulates the L1 settlement by calling the L1 Timelock using the Bridge as the sender to schedule the proposal.
 Finally, the proposal is executed on L1 and if the target is an L2 contract, the calldata is retrievable from the logs and it's executed on L2, which can be either Arbitrum One or Arbitrum Nova.

 ### Examples